 Flexible Testing Options

-After hearing feedback from educators on what support they need to successfully administer tests this fall, we adjusted our policies to provide schools more flexibility when administering tests and adhere to safety and social distancing guidelines:
+Based on feedback from educators, we adjusted our policies to provide schools more flexibility when administering tests and to adhere to safety and social distancing guidelines:

 College Board is committed to giving you and your students a positive testing experience.
 We will continue to provide detailed updates for schools and districts, as well as professional learning opportunities, webinars, and other resources in the coming weeks and months.